MikhaAnnaJohnson/EnglishToChineseTranslation/README.md

 This project enables the translation of English text into Chinese using a pretrained machine translation model.
 The model leverages the power of natural language processing (NLP) to convert input text from English to Chinese accurately and efficiently.
 This is achieved through a user-friendly interface for easy interaction with the translation engine.
 Features

-    English to Chinese Translation: A pretrained model is used for seamless translation.
-    Local Processing: The model runs locally on your machine without requiring an internet connection once the model is downloaded.
+    English to Chinese Translation: A pretrained model is used for seamless translation [ Helsinki-NLP/opus-mt-en-zh ] Local Processing: The model runs locally on your machine without requiring an internet connection once the model is downloaded.
     Efficient: Optimized for CPU usage, with the possibility of utilizing GPU support for faster translations.